What Is the Alternative Minimum Tax and Will It Cost You Big-Time?

 Who Pays Alternative Minimum Tax

 The differences between how your regular taxes are calculated and how the AMT is calculated affect the types of people who are more likely to be hit by the AMT.
-Though it might seem counterintuitive, the AMT usually doesn’t hit the highest income earners because their marginal tax rate is already much higher than the 26 or 28 percent levied by the AMT.
+Though it might seem counterintuitive, the AMT usually doesn’t hit the highest income earners because their marginal tax rate is already much higher than the 26% or 28% levied by the AMT.

 First, the AMT disallows personal exemptions, so parents with several children are more likely to owe under the AMT.
 Second, the tax hits married filers harder than single filers because the tax brackets are the same and the married exemption is less than double the single exemption.
 Third, the AMT affects people who live in high-tax states because the state and local tax deductions are disallowed.